Exact Worst-case Performance of First-order Methods for Composite Convex Optimization: Performance estimation framework for first-order algorithms

 where $\epsilon_i\geq 0$ is some tolerance on the accuracy of the computation of $x_i$ in~\eqref{eq:gen_alg_model}.

-\paragraph{Examples of FSLFOM} Before going into the details of the performance estimation problems for our class of linear fixed-step methods over different classes of convex functions, let us give several examples of methods fitting into the model provided by~\eqref{eq:gen_alg_model} and~\eqref{eq:gen_alg_model_inex}.
+\paragraph{Examples of FSLFOM} Before going into the details of the PEPs for our class of linear fixed-step methods over different classes of convex functions, let us give several examples of methods fitting into the model provided by~\eqref{eq:gen_alg_model} and \eqref{eq:gen_alg_model_inex}.